 - taking over-the-counter (OTC) pain relievers, such as ibuprofen or acetaminophen, to relieve pain and discomfort

-Surgery is only effective if the procedure takes place within 72 hours of the symptoms developing.
-After this time, surgery is not typically helpful, and symptoms will eventually improve on their own.
+After this time, surgery is not typically helpful, and the symptoms will eventually improve on their own.

 Treatments during pregnancy

-Pregnant women can try many of the home remedies listed above to treat their external hemorrhoids and ease the pain.
-However, they must always check with their doctor before using any topical application on external hemorrhoids to ensure it will not interfere with the pregnancy.
+Many of the home remedies above are suitable to use during pregnancy to treat external hemorrhoids and ease pain.
+However, a pregnant person must always check with a doctor before using any topical application on external hemorrhoids to ensure that it will not interfere with the pregnancy.

-The main way to prevent external hemorrhoids from developing involves avoiding constipation and the development of hard, dry, stools that are difficult to pass.
+The primary way to prevent external hemorrhoids from developing is to avoid constipation and the development of hard, dry stools that are difficult to pass.

 Tips to prevent external hemorrhoids include:

-- Increasing the amount of dietary fiber in the diet, including eating fresh fruits, vegetables, whole-grain bread, and cereals.
+- increasing the amount of dietary fiber in the diet to 25–30 grams by eating plenty of fresh fruits, vegetables, whole grain bread, and cereals

-- Drinking plenty of water each day, so that every time a person urinates the urine is pale yellow.
+- drinking enough water each day so that every time a person urinates, the urine is pale yellow

-- Engaging in regular physical activity, which promotes natural movement of the bowels.
+- engaging in regular physical activity, which promotes the natural movement of the bowels

-- Using the bathroom when needed and not delaying for an unnecessary amount of time.
+- using the bathroom when necessary and not delaying for an unnecessary amount of time

-- Reducing the amount of time spent sitting on the toilet.
+- spending the shortest possible time sitting on the toilet

-People who have recurring problems with constipation and hemorrhoids should talk to their doctor about treatment options.
+People who have recurring problems with constipation and hemorrhoids should talk with a doctor about the treatment options.

 External hemorrhoids will usually go away on their own.